RegCheck: A tool for structured comparisons between study registrations and papers

 We therefore provide the open-weights models as alternative options, which are hosted by third-party providers who are not commercially invested in the development of the models they host.
-In the future, we have plans to migrate our services to an internal university server, which will also allow us to deploy university-hosted open-weights models in order to provide more definitive guarantees around privacy, confidentiality, and future reproducibility.
+RegCheck can also be run fully locally, either via its CLI, or by forking the open-source repository and running the service locally.

 Usage of RegCheck should be constrained by the same standards of confidentiality and privacy around academic materials that apply in any other professional context.
-In other words: just as one should not share confidential materials with unauthorised colleagues, one should not share upload such materials to RegCheck.
-More generally, RegCheck should categorically not be used for content that users do not have permission to share (e.g., materials which users have acquired during the process of peer review which should not be shared beyond reviewers themselves).
+In other words: just as one should not share confidential materials with unauthorised colleagues, one should not upload such materials to RegCheck.